Bone Grafts & Dental Implants

 A Healthier Smile

-While bone grafting and dental implant procedures can take some time, the process can leave you with healthier teeth and help protect your oral and overall health from the consequences of bone deterioration and missing teeth.
+While bone grafting and dental implant procedures can take a significant amount of time, the process can help to provide you with a natural-looking smile and protect your oral and overall health from the consequences of bone deterioration and missing teeth.